 - Moisturize and hydrate hair daily.

-- Stay away from any chemical processing for some time, because of the less, the best.
+- Stay away from any chemical processing for some time because the less, the best.

-- Use shampoo and hair products made specifically for colour-treated hair.
+- Use shampoo and hair products made specifically for color-treated hair.

-- Trim off damaged, split end regular, and visit the salon for a favourable haircut.
+- Trim off damaged, split end regular, and visit the salon for a favorable haircut.